-Restricted Stock Units.
-In 2020, we granted a blend of stock options and RSUs to our named executive officers.
+In March 2021, we granted a blend of stock options and RSUs to our named executive officers.
 We believe this blended approach will enable us to deliver competitive equity awards and enhances the retention of key talent.
+Given the lack of Common Stock available for issuance as awards to our employees, the number of stock options and RSUs granted to our named executive officers was less than what the Compensation and Talent Committee deemed appropriate for ordinary course annual grants to our named executive officers, and accordingly, we granted our named executive officers performance stock units as further described below.

-In determining the size and mix of equity awards to named executive officers in a given year, the Compensation and Talent Committee may consider:
+In determining the size and mix of equity awards to named executive officers in a given year, the Compensation and Talent Committee considered:

-- for each named executive officer, the value of equity awards granted to executives in similar positions at our Peer Companies, targeting long-term equity compensation at a level such that, when combined with target total cash compensation, the officer's target total compensation opportunity is at or around the median for comparable positions; - the equity budget for a given year for all our employees, and the percentage of that budget allocated to be used for awards to our named executive officers; - the retention and motivation value of equity awards that have been previously granted to each named executive officer; - · each named executive officer's total potential ownership as a percentage of our total outstanding shares; and - internal pay equity among our named executive officers, to reflect the importance of each named executive officer's responsibilities to our success as compared to our other named executive officers.
+- for each named executive officer, the value of equity awards granted to executives in similar positions at our Peer Companies, targeting long-term equity compensation at a level such that, when combined with target total cash compensation, the officer's target total compensation opportunity is at or around the median for comparable positions; - the equity budget for a given year for all our employees, and the percentage of that budget allocated to be used for awards to our named executive officers: - the retention and motivation value of equity awards that have been previously granted to each named executive officer; - · each named executive officer's total potential ownership as a percentage of our total outstanding shares; and - internal pay equity among our named executive officers, to reflect the importance of each named executive officer's responsibilities to our success as compared to our other named executive officers.